tus/tus-resumable-upload-protocol/protocol.md

 the resource.
 It MUST also be sent with a follow-up `HEAD` request used to retrieve the `Location` of the newly created resource.

+To protect against attackers trying to guess an `Upload-Tag` and subsequently use it to inject malicious content into an upload, Servers MUST take measures to ensure that only the party that created a resource with an `Upload-Tag` can use it for subseqeuent `HEAD` requests.

+One way servers can satisfy this requirement is to leverage available authentication information to bind the `Upload-Tag` to a particular user, so that only that user can use it.

-Servers MUST respond to `PATCH` and `HEAD` requests with a `404 Not Found` status, if they include an `Upload-Tag` header identifying an upload resource that was created by a different user.
+Servers MUST respond with a `404 Not Found` status to `HEAD` requests that include an `Upload-Tag` header if the request can't be attributed to the original creator of the referenced upload resource.

 #### Example